ustwo/US2MapperKit/documentation/custom_transforms_struct.md

 }
 ```

-Once we have defined a Coordinate struct, let's create a mapper that parse out the values from the response and return the value of Coordinate type.
+Once we have defined a Coordinate struct, let's create a mapper that parses out the values from the response and return the value of Coordinate type.

 **US2ExampleCoordinateTransformer Implementation**